The Exact Strategies I Used To Launch My Online Creative Business In Under 30 Days

-If you are new to the world of blogging, choosing images for your blog posts that are cohesive to your branding and speaks to your target market can be very time consuming.
+If you are new to the world of blogging, choosing images for your blog posts that are cohesive to your brand and speaks to your target market can be very time consuming.
 I know the old saying goes "don't judge a book by it's cover" but when it comes to photography, colors, style, logo, design (what is known as your brand identity) the cover of the book really does matter.

 Truth be told I am a huge snob when it comes to imagery.
 If I don't like the style of a website or blog I will bounce off quicker than a cricket in a hot fire.
 Does this mean you have to spend a fortune on imagery to make it look nice?
 NO. A clean design with good images can still give something a high end look if that is what you are going for.
 The key is to be consistent with your style.

 Choosing imagery that is free to use, and I don't mean free as in some random Google search which can get you slapped with a huge copyright fine to the tune of $8,000 per violation, but imagery that is legal to use can also be very time consuming.
 I can spend an hour or more looking for just the right image to use for a blog post.

 Below are some good resources for imagery (part of this list are free resources and some are available at a cost per image or via monthly subscription).
 Go with what you can afford.
 I try to use as many free images as I can and then if I can't find exactly what I want by digging a little using creative key word searches then I will bite the bullet and pay for one.

 Try to stay on brand with your style and design when picking images.
 The more of a theme your website and content has the more relatable it will be to your niche and the more recognizable your brand will become (for example if you love retro style stick with that theme in every way or if bold rock-your-edgy-side type colors is your style find images with that color scheme).